List of tallest buildings in Calgary: Tallest buildings

-This list ranks buildings in Calgary that stand at least 100 metres (328 feet) tall as of 2025, based on CTBUH height measurement standards.
+This list ranks buildings in Calgary that stand at least 100 metres (328 feet) tall as of 2026, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
+The “Year” column indicates the year of completion.
+Buildings tied in height are sorted by year of completion with earlier buildings ranked first, and then alphabetically.
 Freestanding observation and/or telecommunication towers, while not habitable buildings, are included for comparison purposes; however, they are not ranked.
 One such tower is the Calgary Tower.